-In January 2010, ITF initiated a two and a half year pilot project, which enabled mine victims and their families, presenting a vulnerable and marginalized group, to earn their livelihoods, improve their standard of living and become participatory members of their communities.
+In January 2010, ITF initiated a two and a half year pilot project, which enabled mine victims and their families, as a vulnerable and marginalized group, to earn their livelihoods, improve their standard of living and become active members of their communities.
 Due to the success of the pilot phase, the project was prolonged for additional three years and ended in 2015.

 ITF has been present in Armenia from 2003.
 During this time, ITF supported the Armenian Armed forces with demining equipment and mine detection dogs, organised trainings in mine victim assistance and regional workshops and most recently executed a Mine Detection Dog Partnership Program in Armenia together with the Marshall Legacy Institute (MLI) and Mine Detection Dog Centre in Bosnia and Herzegovina (MDDC).

 For more information on ITF’s past activities in Armenia, we welcome you to consult our Annual Reports.